 The Cheltenham Gold Cup race takes place at 3.30pm on Gold Cup Friday.
-It is the feature race on the Friday and perhaps of the whole Festival, attracting sell-out crowds of 70,000.
+It is the feature race on Friday and perhaps of the whole Festival, attracting sell-out crowds of 70,000.

 We are Official Hospitality Suppliers, authorised by The Jockey Club for Cheltenham Racecourse, buy your hospitality tickets and packages from us for the best price and make your Festival experience extra special.

 What do I get with hospitality at Cheltenham Racecourse?

 We offer a number of hospitality packages for The Festival, all of which offer an exclusive experience, with different perks.

 Our flagship facility – Silks, offers panoramic views of the finishing straight, final fences and Cleeve Hills.
 This all-inclusive hospitality option is a firm favourite amongst our clients and guests as it faces the course.
 Visit our Silks page for further information.